Introduction

 More detailed information on the simulation productions, including the information presented below, can be found on the Simulation Production Campaign Website.

 Note that as of March 2026, Rucio will soon become the default and preferred method to browse and find files and datasets.
-A tutorial on using Rucio for this purpose will be available soon
+A tutorial on using Rucio for this purpose will be presented soon, please see here for the latest version of this tutorial.

 Simulation Files Organization